STMicroelectronics/ispu-examples/ism330is_lsm6dso16is/printf/README.md

 ## 3 - Interrupts

-The configuration generates an interrupt on INT1 when the message for the new sample is printed and available in output registers.
+The configuration generates an interrupt on INT1 when the message for the new sample is printed and available in the output registers.

 ------